alexpascal27/etf-diversification-calculator/README.md

 A sheet for each 1-to-1 comparison and a summary sheet with scores.

 ## Resources
-All data comes from InvestEngine view [Selenium](https://selenium-python.readthedocs.io/)
+All data comes from InvestEngine via [Selenium](https://selenium-python.readthedocs.io/)

 ## Author
 * **Alex Pascal** (https://github.com/alexpascal27)